+Samples with a measured value greater than or equal 0.020~g/dL and less than or equal to 0.400~g/dL will be reported as outlined previously in this section.
+Samples with a measured value less than 0.020~g/dL and greater than or equal to 0.010~g/dL will be reported out as trace ethanol was detected or other similar phrasing.
+Samples with a measured value less than 0.010~g/dL will be reported as ethanol not detected.
+Samples with a measured value greater than 0.400~g/dL will be reported as greater than 0.400~g/dL will be reported as greater than 0.400~g/dL will be reported

 7.2.2.
-Samples with a measured value greater than or equal 0.020 g/dL and less than or equal to 0.400 g/dL will be reported as outlined previously in this section.
-Samples with a measured value less than 0.020 g/dL and greater than or equal to 0.010 g/dL will be reported out as trace ethanol was detected or other similar phrasing.
-Samples with a measured value less than 0.010 g/dL will be reported as ethanol not detected.
-Samples with a measured value greater than 0.400 g/dL will be reported as greater than 0.400 or other similar phrasing.

-7.2.3.
 Serum or Plasma